oneeve8/kobble-data/content/videonarrativehowto.md

 First find the archived book you want to stream,
 Drag the link to Kobble.
-You will need to modify the link slightly, but changing [what word?] to “stream”
+You will need to modify the link slightly, by changing [what word?] to “stream”

 Now you can read the novel right in your Kobble environment.